FlowSearch: Advancing deep research with dynamic structured knowledge flow: Introduction

 \section{Introduction}

-The rapid progress of Large Language Models (LLMs)~\citep{guo2025deepseek, chatgpt2025, yang2025qwen3, bai2025intern} has marked a significant milestone in artificial intelligence, exhibiting impressive capabilities in natural language understanding, generation, and complex reasoning~\citep{yao2023react,trivedi2024appworld}.
-Researchers have found that the capabilities of large language models (LLMs) can be harnessed to build agent systems for handling diverse tasks~\citep{schick2023toolformer,fan2024videoagent}.
-More notably, LLMs are proving to be valuable tools in facilitating scientific research and discovery~\citep{team2025novelseek,zhang2025origene}.
-However, effectively leveraging these capabilities in open-ended research contexts remains a non-trivial challenge—demanding not only iterative hypothesis formulation and strategic information acquisition, but also the orchestration of multi-step reasoning within dynamic and often uncertain knowledge spaces.
-These considerations have motivated the development of Deep Research (DR) systems—frameworks that transcend isolated reasoning or passive retrieval by integrating LLMs within structured, goal-directed workflows.
-The design of such systems is essential for unlocking the full potential of LLMs in enabling systematic scientific discovery across various domains.
+The general capabilities of Large Language Models (LLMs) enable agent systems for diverse tasks, supporting scientific research and discovery~\citep{schick2023toolformer,fan2024videoagent,team2025novelseek,zhang2025origene}.
+However, effectively utilizing these capabilities in open-ended research requires iterative hypothesis formulation, strategic information acquisition, and multi-step reasoning in dynamic and uncertain knowledge spaces.
+These challenges have inspired the development of Deep Research (DR), which combines LLMs with expert-designed knowledge to go beyond basic reasoning or simple information retrieval.
+Such systems are essential for unlocking the potential of LLMs in enabling scientific discovery on various domains.

-Existing deep research systems~\citep{hu2025owl,2025mirothinker} often draw inspiration from either individual or collaborative research paradigms. \textbf{(1) Single-agent paradigm:}~\citep{wu2025webdancer,tao2025webshaper,li2025webthinker,yao2023react} LLMs centrally manage the research workflow by leveraging a long context window to accumulate and reason over information.
-While this setup mirrors the behavior of an individual researcher, it is prone to tunnel vision—overcommitting to early hypotheses and lacking the breadth necessary for wide-ranging exploration. \textbf{(2) Multi-agent paradigm:}~\citep{hu2025owl,manus2025,team2025novelseek} such designs scale up research efforts by leveraging explicit planning and role specialization among agents.
-However, the prevalent reliance on serial plan execution in these systems places strict demands on context management.
-Excessively retrieved information may result in context window overflow and easily overwhelm the system~\citep{huang2506deep}, thereby reducing the system's ability to sustain deep and coherent reasoning.
-Overall, both paradigms face inherent trade-offs between exploratory breadth and reasoning depth, highlighting the need for more adaptive, reflective, and context-sensitive research agents.
+Existing deep research systems~\citep{hu2025owl,2025mirothinker} are primarily inspired by either individual or collaborative research paradigms. \textbf{(1) Single-agent paradigm:}~\citep{wu2025webdancer,tao2025webshaper,li2025webthinker,yao2023react} a single LLM centrally manages the research workflow using a long context window to accumulate and reason over information.
+While this mirrors individual researchers, it is prone to tunnel vision, overcommitting to early hypotheses and limiting exploratory breadth. \textbf{(2) Multi-agent paradigm:}~\citep{hu2025owl,manus2025,team2025novelseek} research is scaled via explicit planning and role specialization.
+However, serial plan execution requires maintaining context across multiple planning steps and agents, forcing aggressive context truncation or retrieval filtering.
+As a result, intermediate reasoning chains are often fragmented, leading to shallow, step-wise reasoning and a loss of global reasoning depth~\citep{huang2506deep}.
+Overall, both paradigms trade off exploratory breadth against reasoning depth, motivating the need for more adaptive and context-aware research agents.